-The pins are simple small figures with a fixed size, known from UML as the diamond (filled / non filled) for Composition and Aggregation, or they are simple rectangles.
 The pin contains a text, which is the identifier for the pin and can also contain a type specification, a constant value or also a connection information.
 The text is written outside left or right from the small pin shape by using the LibreOffice property, that a text can exceed the bounds of the element's graphic.
 More as that, the left or right margin of the text is set to a value greater or equal the size of the element, and in this kind the text is written outside, left or right next to the element.
 If you want to have a little more distance, you can also insert spaces left or right of the text.
 The spaces are removed while evaluation of the text.

-Why it is necessary in LibreOffice to set the "Left" value to the negative "Right" value, or also to a higher negative value, otherwise it does not work.
+Why it is necessary in LibreOffice to set the "Left"

+value to the negative "Right" value, or also to a higher negative value, otherwise it does not work.
 It is not consequential.
 Second, In an older version of LibreOffice it was possible that the Distance value (here "Right") can be greater than the size of the element, to insert a small space right of the shape.
 From Version ~6.4 this was no more possible, unfortunately.
 That should be small questions to the LibreOffice community.

-Figure1: Style\ofpAggrRight\TextProp.png
+Figure 1: Style\ofpAggrRight\TextProp.png